Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Conclusions

-Several potential improvements and extensions to the generator are a possibility, as well as further research into some aspects of its function.
-Firstly, the self-similar (fractal) nature of the hierarchies suggests a potential for the generator to be better described using the language of fractals and especially L-Systems~\cite{prusinkiewicz2013lindenmayer}.
-Describing the generation process in this way may offer a more fine control over the details of the hierarchical structure.
-Secondly, post-processing procedures could be used to cut down on the number of trailing divisions, leading to cleaner hierarchies being generated and giving the user finer control over the overall structure.
-Thirdly, the procedure can be extended with different kernels leading to different structures or generators operating on different types of data.
+Furthermore, the self-similar (fractal) nature of the hierarchies suggests a potential for the generator to be described using the language of fractals and especially L-Systems~\cite{prusinkiewicz2013lindenmayer}.
+Describing the generation process in that form may provide a different (more granular) view over the details of the hierarchical structure.

-As for the data generated, there is no single set of parameters that can be deemed better than any other.
-As a tool, the generator must be given a set of parameters considered based on the task the data will help test, model or develop.
-While the presented parameter sets can be used as a start, the parameters and their effects on the generated data should be considered and accordingly tweaked by the user.